ShifaSaleem/smart_onboarding/README.md

 # Smart Onboarding
 A complete flutter package for a seamless onboarding process.
-You can choose animation type for screens switching,clip type for images to clip them in a custom shape, indicators style, your own continue and skip button styles, full customization with dark mode support.
+You can choose the animation type for screens switching, clip type for images to clip them in a custom shape, indicators style, your own continue and skip button styles, full customization with dark mode support.

 ## Features